-HUD’s guidelines currently do not allow for multiple family units with added Accessory Dwelling Units (ADU’s).
+HUD’s guidelines currently do not allow multiple family units with added Accessory Dwelling Units (ADUs).

-I realize that California and other states have laws that allow for many different situations in their codes that HUD deems ineligible, but it doesn’t change the eligibility for the loan under the HUD parameters.
+I realize that California and other states have laws that allow for many different situations in their codes that HUD deems ineligible.
+Still, it doesn’t change the eligibility for the loan under the HUD parameters.

-There are many circumstances in the HUD eligibility parameters that are legal under the state laws, zoning ordinances and building codes but still are not allowed based on HUD rules.
+Many circumstances in the HUD eligibility parameters are legal under the state laws and building codes but still are not allowed based on HUD rules.

-Unfortunately, a change in state laws allowing for a building style or situation alone is not enough to persuade HUD to insure loans on that particular property.
-They would have to look at the circumstances and determine their perceived risk in so doing.
+Unfortunately, a change in state laws allowing for a building style or situation alone is insufficient to persuade HUD to insure loans on that property.
+They would have to look at the circumstances and determine their perceived risk.

-Having said all that, HUD does change their rules periodically both as a result of changes to their stance on subjects as well as a result of pressure from lawmakers.
+Having said all that, HUD changes its rules periodically due to changes to its stance on subjects and pressure from lawmakers.

-My best advice to you would be to begin a campaign of correspondence to your Congressperson and your Senator to request that they lobby HUD to allow for such a change in their requirements.
+My best advice to you would be to begin a correspondence campaign to your Congressperson and your Senator to request that they lobby HUD to allow such a change in their requirements.

-There is always a chance that HUD will change the requirements on their own as a result of their own perceived need for change, but it certainly doesn’t hurt to help push for changes you would like to see.
+There is always a chance that HUD will change the requirements on its own because of its own perceived need for change, but it certainly doesn’t hurt to help push for changes you would like to see.